The primary partners for the HPAP process in Thailand are the Ministry of Public Health, the Ministry of Natural Resources and Environment, and UNEP.

 - Chemicals in soil and water at contaminated sites

-In early 2019, Pure Earth will deliver a draft of the HPAP document to the government.
+In early 2019, Pure Earth delivered a draft of the HPAP document to the government.
 Pure Earth will provide continued support for implementation of recommended policies and programs, and for proposal drafting after the reports are validated.
+Read the report.